ximeortiizz/f1_predictions/README.md

 #### Credits

 This project was inspired by @mar-antaya.
-Much of the structure and initial codebase was adapted from her repository :)
+Some of the structure and initial codebase was adapted from her repository :)